 “We tend to shy away from people who would otherwise be franchise players, but believe they already know everything and don’t want any help.
 Our model isn’t a light touch model, and we like to be very involved with our companies.
 We build a very concentrated portfolio—we don’t do 50 deals at a time, we do 12 to 15.
 So, we want 12 to 15 teams that are interested in what we have to say and what help we can provide.
 If it’s an entrepreneur that doesn’t want that, that’s ok, but we just might not be the right partner for that entrepreneur.
 Of course, the level of our involvement varies dramatically—if you’re a first time CEO fresh out of school, versus someone who’s taken a company public, the kind of help will change, but we’ll still have that active dialogue.”

-This support not only helps the companies—with things evolving and changing so rapidly, no one can truly know it all, and this exchange of information helps Information VP to continue their education in the market and refine their investment thesis.
+Support can really help young companies.
+As things evolve and change so rapidly, no one can truly know it all, and this exchange of information can help VCs to continue their education in the market and refine their investment thesis.

-Unsworth and his team use these five criteria to guide them as they select organizations to invest in.
-Of course, each investor will have their own investment thesis—the niche, stage of organization, and specific criteria they use to define investment readiness.
+These five criteria are what the Information VP team use to guide them as they select organizations.
+Of course, each investor will have their own investment thesis — the niche, stage of organization, and specific criteria they use to define investment readiness.

-Following our discussion about Series A readiness, we talked about the common mistakes and missteps organizations make when they are seeking investment capital.
-Unsworth shared a few pitfalls that typically get in the way of doing a deal.
+There are some common mistakes and missteps organizations can make when they are seeking investment capital.
+Unsworth has shared a few pitfalls that typically get in the way of doing a deal.

 Bloated Valuation from Pre-Series A Investment

-Especially in the FinTech space, it’s common for companies to have raised a lot of capital in Pre-Series A rounds, and to have burned through it—before they begin to display the qualities that Information VP views as critical for Series A readiness.
-This creates a challenge in structuring deal terms—with that much initial investment, it’s difficult to agree on a valuation for the company that works for Information VP.
+Especially in the FinTech space, it’s common for companies to have raised a lot of capital in Pre-Series A rounds, and to have burned through it before they begin to display the qualities critical for Series A readiness.
+This creates a challenge in structuring deal terms as with that much initial investment, it’s difficult to agree on a valuation for the company that works for many VCs.

 “We haven’t done well in the past when we’ve overpaid or gotten involved with companies that have a capital inefficient structure.
 In our view, until you are able to start doing that repeatable sales process and can show that revenue can come in through the door, then it’s hard for us to get behind that team.”